Samuels criticised for ‘appalling’ tirade at Stokes

 “This is appalling @marlonsamuels... we are trying to stamp out racism,” Vaughan wrote on Instagram, calling Stokes’s original comments “a bit of banter”.

-“I’ve just been sent what Samuels has posted re @benstokes38 & I. It’s a very sad situation as he obviously needs serious help-but has no friends at all & not even his ex teammates like him,” Warne wrote on Twitter.

-“Just because you were an ordinary cricketer-no need to be an ordinary person.
-Get help son.”

-Stokes, playing in the Indian Premier League after visiting his father, who is battling cancer, in New Zealand, had said he would not wish the country’s mandatory 14-day quarantine on anyone — even Samuels, with whom he has a long history.
+Stokes, playing in the Indian Premier League after visiting his father, who is battling cancer, in New Zealand, had said he wouldn’t wish the country’s mandatory 14-day quarantine on anyone—even Samuels, with whom he has a long history.

 After Samuels’ post, and others by him targeting Stokes, the England player responded by adding more than a dozen pictures of the West Indian batsman to his Instagram story, without making any comment.